NS-Tools/Framework-Integration/README.md

 ## Running Integration Tests
 To run the integration tests perform the following
 1. Run `build-environment.sh` using the provided .env file
+2. Update src/CONSTANTS.ts with your desired ids.
+Do not commit changes to this file.
-2. Run `npm run build:deploy`
+3. Run `npm run build:deploy`
-3. Run the Suitelet `NS Tools Integration Tests` (you can find the URL on the deployment page)
+4. Run the Suitelet `NS Tools Integration Tests` (you can find the URL on the deployment page)
-4. Run the MapReduce script `NS Tools Auto Search Integration`
+5. Run the MapReduce script `NS Tools Auto Search Integration`
-5. Run the MapReduce script `NS Tools Auto Query Integration`
+6. Run the MapReduce script `NS Tools Auto Query Integration`

 ## Reporting Issues
 Please report issues with the integration tests to the Framework repository https://github.com/NS-Tools/Framework